colorizenl/colorize-gradle-tasks/readme.md

   - **buildDir**: Destination directory for the packages web application.
 The default location is `build/web` (relative to the project directory).
   - **combinedJavaScriptFileName**: File name for the JavaScript file that is created during the build by combining all JavaScript source files.
 The default name is `combined.js`.
+  - **excludedJavaScriptFiles**: List of patterns for JavaScript files that should be ignored during the build.
   - **charset**: Character encoding that is used to read and write text files.
 The default value is UTF-8.